-To do this you have to get clearer about your purpose for existence and that can be achieved by looking at the make up of your personality.
-Just like birds were created with wings so they could fly, you can created with certain personality traits so you could use them, and in using them, find fulfillment.
+To do this you have to get clearer about your purpose for existence and that can be achieved by looking at the makeup of your personality.
+Just like birds were created with wings so they could fly, you are created with certain personality traits so you could use them, and in using them, find fulfillment.

 Now it’s time to examine some traits that make you up.
 Here is our guiding principle:

 **What you should do (your purpose) is the overlapping point of what you love to do (passion), what you can do (potential), what you want to do (pleasure) and what you hate to do (pain).

 Understanding Your Personality